 How long are the AFOQT scores good for?

 Your AFOQT score does not expire.

 Are you allowed to use a calculator on the AFOQT exam?

 You are not allowed to use a calculator on the AFOQT exam.

-What is the minimum score for passing the AFOQT?
+What is the AFOQT minimum score for passing?